aldihsuhandi/Archlinux-installation-guide/README.md

 ## Creating a User</br>
 Creating a user</br>
 `useradd -m -g users -G wheel USERNAME` </br>
-Replace USERNAME with your username</br>
+Replace USERNAME with your username (you cannot use capital letters as username)</br>

 Creating password for user</br>
 `passwd USERNAME`